Gamerz777/synckit/docs/guides/migration-from-supabase.md

     const data = todo.get()
     expect(data.completed).toBe(true)

-    // Future: When network sync is implemented, you would sync to server here
+    // If serverUrl is configured, changes sync automatically to server
-    // For now, manually sync to Supabase if needed: await supabase
+    // You can also manually sync to Supabase for hybrid approach: await supabase
       .from('todos')
       .update({ completed: true })